flexkube/libflexkube/README.md

 ## Contributing

 All contributions to this project are welcome.
-If it does not satify your needs, feel free to raise an issue about it or implement the support yourself and create a pull request with the patch, so we can all benefit from it.
+If it does not satisfy your needs, feel free to raise an issue about it or implement the support yourself and create a pull request with the patch, so we can all benefit from it.

-If you just want to help the project grow and mature, there are many TODOs spred across the code, which should be addresses sooner or later.
+If you just want to help the project grow and mature, there are many TODOs spread across the code, which should be addresses sooner or later.